annelledejager/blog/_life/8_howtosolverubikscube.markdown

 ### Yellow corners on their places
 <br/>

 Now you have to get the yellow corners on the right places.
 This step is crucial.
-Note that the corner block in the picture is correct.
-The colors should be yellow, blue and orange.
+Find a piece that's already in the right place like shown in the picture.
+The colors should be yellow, blue and orange in this case, no matter the orientation.

+Angle the block with the correct block as indicated in the picture.
+Re-do the algorithm until all the other corners are orientated correctly.

+If there is no correct corners initially, then do the algorithm once to obtain one.

 <b>U R U' L' U R' U' L</b>